johannefranck/johannefranck.github.io/data.markdown

 While some constituencies may appear geographically larger than others, this does not reflect population size.
 For instance, *Indre By* looks smaller on the map than *Tårnby*, but it has a significantly larger population.
 Additionally, it’s important to understand how seats (mandates) in the Danish Parliament (*Folketinget*) are allocated.
 Of the 179 total mandates, 175 are elected in Denmark, while 2 come from Greenland and 2 from the Faroe Islands.
 Parliamentary mandates are not tied to specific constituencies.
 Instead, they are distributed proportionally based on the national vote share of each party.
 A party must receive at least 2% of the national vote to qualify for representation.
 The more votes a party receives, the more mandates it is allocated (*Source: [ft.dk](https://www.ft.dk/da/folkestyret/valg-og-afstemninger/hvordan-man-stemmer)*).

+TODO: repetiiton:
 While some constituencies may appear geographically larger than others, this does not reflect population size.
 For example, *Indre By* (central Copenhagen) looks smaller on the map than *Tårnby*, but it has a significantly larger population.

 Regarding the Danish electoral system: the **179 seats (mandates)** in the Danish Parliament (*Folketinget*) are distributed as follows:

+Hence all the constituencies of copenhagen together contribute to choosing the same pool of mandates from Copenhagen Storkreds (based on residents in Copenhagen).

 * **175 mandates from Denmark**
 * **2 mandates from Greenland**